Are Solar Panels Worth It? Our Honest Take (2022)

 The longevity of your system is also important, as solar adds to the value of your home.
 According to the U.S. Department of Energy, buyers nationwide have been willing to pay an average premium of about $15,000 for a home with a solar array.
 In many cases, that alone can cover most of all of your solar investment.

 How Much Money Will You Save With Solar Panels?

-The amount of money you save on your monthly utility costs can vary depending on the efficiency and power of your solar panels, as well as your household energy consumption habits.
-Keep in mind that your savings will be greater if you live in an area where electricity rates are higher; by contrast, if you live somewhere with a lower cost of electricity, the money you save from going solar may be comparatively meager.
-Remember, areas with a higher electricity rate will have a shorter payback period than those with relatively lower electricity costs.
+When determining whether solar panels are worth it for your home, keep in mind that your savings will be greater if you live in an area where electricity rates are higher; by contrast, if you live somewhere with a lower cost of electricity, the money you save using clean energy will be lesser.

-How to Determine Your Solar Power ROI
+How to Determine Your Savings With Solar

-So, Are Solar Panels Worth It?
-It All Depends...
+FAQ: Are Solar Panels Worth It?

 - Best Solar Batteries for Energy Storage (2021) - EcoWatch ›

 - Most Efficient Solar Panels of 2021 Explained - EcoWatch ›